 - Mix together the tomatoes, celery, and shallots in a bowl.

 - Drizzle the dressing over top and mix gently.
-Do not overdo the dressing as there is nothing worse than a fresh salad drowning in oil!

 - Finish with a little pink Himalayan salt and freshly ground pepper and serve.